theadityarawat/minor_sem6/README.md

-# Fitness App - Diet Plan Generator
+# ZetaFir: the Fitness Diet Plan Generator

 Developed and deployed a cross-platform fitness app that generates personalized diet plans based on user metrics.
 This project integrates Firebase for secure account management, real-time updates, and notification services.
 The app achieved a **40% user retention rate** among beta users.